 Just Prior.
-If, somehow, the party employs stealth or other means of bypassing the tunnel spider, they overhear a conversation between Yoflid and his four drow agents (\$17) in Undercommon.
+If, somehow, the party employs stealth or other means of bypassing the tunnel spider, they overhear a conversation between Yoflid and his four drow agents (16).
 The four relate how they ensorcelled the late arriving hunters and summoned the shadowflame spirits.
 If any villagers fled the cathedral, the drow also relate having captured, "... dozens of sacrifices for the Matron."
 Yoflid instructs the drow to subdue and collect any pursuers, along with Juriendor, before returning to, "the Folly."
-The drow pass between them a dimension door wand to allow the raiding party (and any captives) to escape the tunnel.
+The drow pass between them a wand of dimension door to allow the raiding party (and any captives) to escape the tunnel.

 On Juriendor.
-Juriendor rushed into the darkness of the reliquary, chasing after Yoflid and the Moonshard.
+Juriendor rushed into the darkness of the Reliquary, chasing after Yoflid and the Moonshard.
 After he ran afoul of the tunnel spider, it deposited him in its new lair, where he remains unconscious.
 The drow raiders arrived just after to give their report to Yoflid.

 Development.
-Regardless of whether the heroes have a loud conversation with the drow from the reliquary down into the tunnel, or they somehow manage to stealthily ambush Yoflid, the ghoul makes his escape, instructing his agents to subdue or eliminate the party.
-The drow are not shy about using the wand and their innate magic to their advantage, but if the fight turns against them, they will not hesitate to join Yoflid in escaping.
+Regardless of whether the heroes have a loud conversation with the drow from the Reliquary down into the tunnel, or they somehow manage to stealthily ambush Yoflid, the ghoul makes his escape, instructing his agents to subdue or eliminate the party.
+The drow are not shy about using the wand and their innate magic, but if the fight turns against them, they do not hesitate to join Yoflid in escaping.